Jamie-H-B/2DT-project/README.md

 4/7/22 - jamie added horizontal movement and set up github
 5/7/22 - jamie added jumping, and made the camera follow the player
-6/7/22 - jamie moved project files to google drive due to running out of GitHub LFS storage 2/8/22 - jamie added a few bits of art to the github 3/8/22 - charlie added person template for player place holder
+6/7/22 - jamie moved project files to google drive due to running out of GitHub LFS storage 2/8/22 - jamie added a few bits of art to the github
+3/8/22 - charlie added person template for player place holder
+3/8/22 - jamie added the updated unity project with working menus to the google drive
+feedback from charlie:
+very smooth and responsive, still very generic but can be fixed later. overall nothing needs to be fixed at this point.